How to Choose the Right SaaS Architecture for Your Startup?

 Example 1- Let’s consider an instance where a startup introduces isolated application VMs (Virtual Machines) for all its customers.
 In the majority of cases, these boxes will remain under-utilized.
 With customers paying only for utilization, the startup could end up with huge losses.

-Example 2- Consider a second instance where all customers of the startup share the database servers & application servers and paying only for utilization.
-This is a fair game for the startup as all of the hardware and automation are being properly utilized.
-However, in case of a sudden increase in the utilization of these servers by one of the customers, other customers might have face performance issues and unexpected breakdowns.
+Example 2- Consider a second instance where all customers of the startup share the database servers & application servers are paying only for utilization.
+In addition, this is a fair game for the startup as all of the hardware and automation are being properly utilized.
+However, a sudden increase in server utilization by one customer can trigger performance issues and unexpected breakdowns for others.

 When a startup starts building a SaaS application, it essentially bears the hardware and automation costs.
-Hence, it’s crucial to ensure that all of the above-mentioned costs are well optimized by picking the right SaaS architecture based on your offerings.
+Hence, it’s crucial to pick the right SaaS architecture aligned with your offerings to optimize the above-mentioned costs.
 Damage control is still possible in the above-mentioned examples but you will definitely lose a big share of time and opportunities.

 Type 4 (Doesn’t require data & runtime isolation)

 This is the most basic type of SaaS application.
-In this type, you assume all of your customers to grow uniformly, and accordingly, the customer ID is created.
+In this type, you assume all of your customers to grow uniformly, and to create customer ID accordingly.
 These customer IDs are added to all of the tables/collection and all customers share the database and application hardware.